Copper mining in the Democratic Republic of the Congo

-Copper mining in the Democratic Republic of the Congo mainly takes place in the Copper Belt of the southern Katanga Province of the Democratic Republic of the Congo.
+Copper mining in the Democratic Republic of the Congo (French: Extraction du cuivre en République démocratique du Congo) mainly takes place in the Copper Belt of the southern Katanga Province of the Democratic Republic of the Congo.

 Not all copper deposits contain significant cobalt, but nearly all cobalt in the country is sourced from copper deposits.
 The DRC produces about 63% of the world's cobalt, with about 80% from industrial copper mines, and the remaining 20% gathered by artisanal mining.

 Geology

 The Katanga, or Shaba, copperbelt in the DRC is a belt about 70 km wide and 250 km long between Lubumbashi and Kolwezi formed in rocks of the Katanga Supergroup.
-There are 72 economic deposits of copper/cobalt and four large mining centers.
+There are at least 72 economic deposits of copper/cobalt (estimated more than 200) and four large mining centers.
 Taken together, the DRC and Zambian copper belts are the second largest global reserve of copper, about 1/3 the size of the Chilean reserve.

-The DRC copper belt includes some of the highest grade copper deposits in the world.
+The DRC copper belt includes some of the highest-grade copper deposits in the world.
 In some reserves the grades are above 5%.
 The ore also has high grades of cobalt and may hold 34% of the world's cobalt reserves.
 There are large deposits that have yet to be explored using modern technology, so the size of the reserves may be understated.
 Demand is growing, led by China.